Marvel Ekpiteta: Dover Athletic

 On 3 October 2020, Ekpiteta joined Dover Athletic, one of four new signings on the day of the season commencement, making his debut later that day in a 1–0 victory over Notts County.
 Following's Dover's decision to not play any more matches in the 2020–21 season, made in late January, and subsequent null and voiding of all results, on 5 May 2021 it was announced that Ekpiteta was out of contract and had left the club.

 Billericay Town

 It was announced on 4 July 2021 that Marvel had joined Billericay Town.

 Dulwich Hamlet

 It was announced on 2 September 2023 that Ekpiteta had joined Dulwich Hamlet.

 Folkestone Invicta

 In June 2024, Ekpiteta joined Isthmian League Premier Division side Folkestone Invicta.
 He departed the club upon the expiration of his contract at the end of the 2024–25 season.

 Aveley

 On 19 May 2025, Ekpiteta joined recently relegated Isthmian League Premier Division side Aveley.

 Personal life

-Ekpiteta's brother, Marvin, plays for Hibernian.
+Ekpiteta's brother, Marvin is also a professional footballer.